More about Ph.D. Programs:

 Professor Ardoin has a joint appointment in the Graduate School of Education (GSE) and the Woods Institute for the Environment.
-She advises PhD students through the GSE as well as through her affiliation as a core faculty member and acting faculty director of the Emmett Interdisciplinary Program in Environment and Resources (E-IPER).
+She advises PhD students through the GSE as well as through her affiliation as a core faculty member and faculty director of the Emmett Interdisciplinary Program in Environment and Resources (E-IPER).

 Broadly, Professor Ardoin’s scholarship focuses on human/nature interactions, with an emphasis on environmental learning as an avenue to engage people in sustainable environmental practices.
 One of her research interests is on the role of place connections in encouraging and supporting pro-environmental behaviors, community engagement, and conservation commitments, more broadly.
 Professor Ardoin and members of her Ardoin Social Ecology lab examine environmental and sustainability-related issues and behaviors through a social science lens, applying theoretical approaches from social psychology, sociology, and anthropology to consider individual and collective engagement in a range of environmental challenges.